favware/dragonite/README.md

 **A bit of story**: For many years before making Dragonite I've been working on a great variety of Discord bots, libraries and frameworks.
 I've started and finished many projects, and I've been lucky enough to see many people being happy with the results.
-Among these many projects one of my pride and joys is [`GraphQL-Pokemon`].
-This is a highly detailed Pokémon API, which is used to provide a variety of information about Pokémon, and other Pokémon related data.
+Among these many projects, one of my pride and joys is [`GraphQL-Pokemon`].
+This is a highly detailed Pokémon API, which is used to provide a variety of information about Pokémon and other Pokémon-related data.
 It is currently serving several projects, among which [Skyra discord bot][skyra] and [Dexa].

-However, as proud as I am for the work that I have been and will be doing for [Skyra][skyra], I have also wanted to split off its Pokémon module into a separate project to give it more expose to the Discord community.
+However, as proud as I am for the work that I have been and will be doing for [Skyra][skyra], I have also wanted to split off its Pokémon module into a separate project to give it more exposure to the Discord community.
 And that's exactly what this project is.
-Dragonite will provide top notch Pokémon data for all your Pokémon needs.
+Dragonite will provide top-notch Pokémon data for all your Pokémon needs.

 ## Links